Starting October 1st, Online Tickets for All Art Facilities on Naoshima, Teshima, and Inujima. Please check here for more details.

 Kadoya

-Kadoya was the first building in the Art House Project to be completed.
+"Kadoya" was the first building in the Art House Project to be completed.
 The house was constructed roughly 200 years ago, and it was restored to its original appearance with a stucco finish, smoked cedar boards, and traditional roof tiles.
 The townspeople of Naoshima participated in the creation of the work Sea of Time '98 by Tatsuo Miyajima.
 This work also served as an opportunity to interject modern art into the lives of the islanders and the local area.

 Kadoya